padogrid/hazelcast-3-cluster-app-sb-perf_test_sb/README.md

 This bundle includes the following components.

 - Cluster **sb**.
-The sb cluster is configured with five (5) VM members running in the `pod_sb` pod.
+The sb cluster is configured with five (5) VM members running in the `hz_pod_sb` pod.
 It includes scripts that use `iptables` to drop TCP packets to split the `sb` cluster into two (2).
 It is configured with split-brain quorum rules for th following maps.

   - `nw/customers`
   - `nw/orders`